 Over 60% of pregnancies are unplanned so awareness is important as well as understanding that most people today are either not aware when they are pregnant until the first month or are not aware of the risks of drinking alcohol during pregnancy.
 Alcohol is a teratogen causing permanent brain damage to the fetus and is more dangerous than cocaine, crack and other narcotic drugs **1.

-The Public Health Agency of Canada indicates that nationally FASD is estimated to effect 1 in 100 births in Canada (up to 1 million people).
-Health Canada indicate that the **2 prevalence rate is likely much higher (2-5%) due to a lack of diagnosis or misdiagnosis or 272,000 – 680,000 individuals affected by FASD in Ontario (or 690,000 to 1.7 million people in Canada).
+The latest research **2 indicates that FASD is estimated to effect 3 in 100 births in Canada (up to 1 million people).
+Health Canada indicate that the prevalence rate **3 is likely much higher (up to 5%) due to a lack of diagnosis or misdiagnosis or 680,000 individuals affected by FASD in Ontario (or 1.0 to 1.7 million people in Canada).
 According to Health Canada, FASD is the leading preventable developmental disability in Canada.
 The incidence is greater than Down Syndrome, Spina Bifida, and Autism.

 Education and awareness are critical.
 While FASD cannot be cured, the individuals with FASD can be successful with proper support and understanding.